pyrkamarcin/CommonDataLayer/examples/deploy/SETUP.md

 Due to services needing additional startup time, we advise to let docker setup infrastructure first, and deploy CDL after.
 So...

-`docker-compose up -d kafka1 zoo1 postgres1 rabbit1`
+`docker-compose up -d kafka1 zoo1 postgres1`

 After it had some time to setup, you can proceed with rest of the environment:

 `docker-compose up -d`

 ## Entry points in system
-### RabbitMQ

-RabbitMQ should be accessible from `localhost:5672` for ingesting data.

-It is setup with default account,
-> login:password = guest:guest

-Default exchange is `cdl`, default queue and routing key are `cdl.data.input`, default vhost is `/`.

-You can access RabbitMQ web admin on `localhost:15672`.

 ### Kafka

 You can write to kafka on `localhost:9092`.